denimandsteel/wink/README.md

 Please fork and make it better!

 ## Install
-Hide somewhere discreet in your web root, send away.
+Drop wink.php somewhere discreet in your web root, send away.

 ## Todo